unl-statistics/R-workshops/README.md

 Register for the workshops [here](https://forms.gle/7gS6phh6UHCcFLd1A).
 We will send you an email about a week before the workshops are held with additional details (location, what to expect, how to set up your computer).

-The schedule listed below is for the next set of workshops.
-Workshops are typically offered just before the classes start (August and January) and the week after Spring finals.
-We anticipate that these classes will be offered in person, with no online option.

 <!--**Mask policy:** We ask that you wear masks during the workshops.
 Some of our instructors and participants are immunocompromised or have immunocompromised family or children under 5 years old at home.
 Our instructors will be wearing masks unless they are presenting at the front of the room. -->